emberjs/rfcs/text/0000-ember-new-lang.md

 <button type="button">Нажми на меня</button>
 ```

-No Language Defined:
+#### No Language Defined

-If no lang attribute is set for the page or the parts, the screen reader defaults to the operating system (OS) language.
-It reads Spanish in an English accent, and the button element was also still read in English.
-For the Chinese and Russian letters, it spelled out the letters (i.e., "Cyrillic Letter E")
+If no lang attribute is set for the page or the parts:

+- the screen reader defaults to the operating system (OS) language
+- it reads Spanish in an English accent, and the button element was also still read in English
+- for the Chinese and Russian letters, it spelled out the letters (i.e., "Cyrillic Letter E")

-Language Defined:
+#### Language Defined

 We then changed the lang attribute value and listened to these buttons in Chinese(zh), Spanish(es) and Russian(ru).
 Here's what happened: